-A bank's earnings performance has an effect on its safety and soundness.
-A bank can retain its earnings, boosting its capital cushion, or use them to address problematic loans, potentially making the bank better able to withstand financial trouble.
+How profitable a bank is has an effect on its long-term survivability.
+Earnings may be retained by the bank, expanding its capital cushion, or be used to deal with problematic loans, potentially making the bank more resilient in times of trouble.
 Conversely, losses take away from a bank's ability to do those things.

-The Alden State Bank scored 4 out of a possible 30 on Bankrate's test of earnings, falling short of the national average of 16.52.
+The Alden State Bank scored 4 out of a possible 30 on Bankrate's earnings test, less than the national average of 15.12.

-One widely used measure of a bank's earnings is return on equity, or net income (profit, basically) divided by total equity.
-The most recent annualized quarterly return on equity for The Alden State Bank was 1.04 percent, below the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (essentially, profit) by total equity, is one important way to measure a bank's earnings.
+The most recent annualized quarterly return on equity for The Alden State Bank was 1.56 percent, below the national average of 8.10 percent.

-For the twelve months ended June 30, 2017, the bank reported net income of $12,000 on total equity of $2.3 million.
-The bank experienced an annualized return on average assets, or ROA, of 0.13 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+The bank recorded net income of $36,000 on total equity of $2.3 million for the twelve months ended December 31, 2017.
+The bank experienced an annualized return on average assets, or ROA, of 0.19 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.